simoneriggi/ska/caesar/README.md

 Compact And Extended Source Automated Recognition

 ##**About**
 CAESAR is a C++ software tool for automated source finding in astronomical maps.
+It is distributed under the GNU General Public License v3.0.
+If you use CAESAR for your research, it would be nice to acknowledge it in your papers by citing the following paper:

+* S. Riggi et al., "Automated detection of extended sources in radio maps: progress from the SCORPIO survey", MNRAS (2016) doi: 10.1093/mnras/stw982, arXiv:1605.01852

+##**Status**
+At present CAESAR is still being developed with major functionalities to be integrated in this repository.
+The API could be therefore subjected to significant changes.

 ##**Installation**
 Install the project dependencies: